 - Being 17 years of age or older

-- Be in the process of obtaining your immigrant visa and have an immigrant visa case pending with Department of State
+- Be in the process of obtaining your immigrant visa and have an immigrant visa case pending with the Department of State

 - Be able to demonstrate that refusal of your admission to the United States will cause extreme hardship to your U.S. citizen or Legal Permanent Resident spouse or parent